punica-box/invoke-smartcontract-box/README.md

 # init-advanced-box

-this box implements how to invoke another contract in ont contract.
+this box implements how to invoke another contract in one contract.

 `init_advanced` will invoke `contract_a`.